 Special Redemption Rights.
-In connection with a Special Redemption Event, we have the right to redeem the preferred shares at any time on a date selected by us in our sole discretion (the "Special Redemption Date") at a redemption price that is equal to the Purchase Price plus an amount equal to all accrued and unpaid dividends thereon to, and including, the Special Redemption Date (in the case of the Series A Preferred Stock) or at a redemption price that is equal to Accrued Preference Value as of the redemption date (in the case of the Series B Preferred Stock), even if the Special Redemption Event should occur prior to January 1, 2025 (in the case of the Series B preferred shares).
-In the case of our exercise of this right in connection with a Special Redemption Event, a holder of Series A Preferred Stock would not have the Conversion Rights described above that would be applicable to an Optional Early Redemption of such shares.
+In connection with a Special Redemption Event, we have the right to redeem the preferred shares at any time on a date selected by us in our sole discretion (the "Special Redemption Date") at a redemption price that is equal to the Stated Value plus an amount equal to all accrued and unpaid dividends thereon to, and including, the Special Redemption Date (in the case of the Series A or Series C Preferred Stock) or at a redemption price that is equal to Accrued Preference Value as of the redemption date (in the case of the Series B Preferred Stock), even if the Special Redemption Event should occur prior to January 1, 2025 (in the case of the Series B Preferred Stock).
+In the case of our exercise of this right in connection with a Special Redemption Event, a holder of Series A or C Preferred Stock would not have the Conversion Rights described above that would be applicable to an Optional Early Redemption of such shares.